freifunk-bielefeld/firmware-selector/README.md

 OpenWrt/LEDE Firmware Wizard
 ---

-This Firmware Wizard lets a user select the correct firmware for his device.
-Directory listings are used to parse the list of available images.
+This Firmware Wizard enables an user to easily select the correct firmware for his WIFI device.
+Directory listings are used to parse the list of available fw images.

 This a fork of the [gluon-firmware-wizard](https://github.com/freifunk-darmstadt/gluon-firmware-wizard) containing these changes:
 - jQuery and bootstrap.js were removed